AnandKri/comet-hunter/README.md

 ### Why This Exists

 Present challenges:
-- Raw images have low signal to noise ratio
-- Images require preprocessed before they are usable
+- Images are required to be processed before they become usable
 - Sungrazer comets are faint and often indistinguishable in single frame
 - Chronological playback significantly improves detectability
 - The citizen scientist community is large and highly active